summerwind/whitebox-controller/docs/getting-started.md

 ## What is Whitebox Controller?

-Whitebox Controller is an extensible general purpose controller for Kuberentes that can be implemented using any command.
-With Whitebox Controller, you can implement the Kubernetes controller simply by creating the command that you need to proccessing resource, and the configuration file.
+Whitebox Controller is an extensible general purpose controller for Kuberentes.
+With Whitebox Controller, you can implement a Kubernetes controller simply by creating the command that you need to proccessing resource state, and the configuration file.

 ## Install